saltstack/salt/doc/topics/config.rst

 Core Configuration
 ==================

-A number of core configuration options and some options that are global to the vm profiles can be set in the cloud config file.
+A number of core configuration options and some options that are global to the VM profiles can be set in the cloud config file.
 By default this file is located at ``/etc/salt/cloud``.

 Minion Configuration
 ====================